dtudk/pythonsupport-page/docs/dropincafe/index.rst

        This is the primary way for users of a computer to interact with their files and folders.

-   * - .. _it-skills-tbl-favorites:

-       Favorites
-     - Favoritter
-     - Easy access folders in your :ref:`File Explorer/Finder <it-skills-tbl-file-explorer>`.
-       These are typically located to the top-left with `Desktop`, `Downloads`, `Documents`, etc.
-       Add your most commonly used folders here by drag-and-dropping folders into the list.

    * - .. _it-skills-tbl-extension:

        Extension